RainbowMiner/RainbowMiner/README.md

 ### Introduction

 MSI Afterburner allows to configure up to five profiles.
 Each of which defines the exact overclocking parameters for any number of GPU.
-RainbowMiner will never change these values, but it can be defined for miners/algorithms/devices, that another profile than the default should be used during minining (miners.config.txt, fields "MSIAprofile").
+RainbowMiner will never change these values, but it can be defined for miners/algorithms/devices, that another profile than the default should be used during mining (miners.config.txt, fields "MSIAprofile").
 RainbowMiner comes with some miner/algorithm presets, already.

 ### Enable Profile Switching